What is Museum Learning?

 "Surely museums are just about the past?

-I am often asked this question by visitors to The Langley Academy.
+I am often asked this question by visitors to The Langley Academy Trust.
 People naturally assume that Museum Learning must be about history.
-Yes, we certainly do that but what is special about the Academy is how we work across the curriculum.
+Yes, we certainly do that but what is special about the Trust is how we work across the curriculum.
 Our projects can be targeted at very specialist subject skills and knowledge in surprising ways.
-They are often about helping students take the next steps beyond the academy.
+They are often about helping students take the next steps beyond school.
 The projects can shape how they see themselves and the world around them.
 Whatever we do, it is always about helping our children and young people get the best out of life."

 Executive Principal of TLAT says: